StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/unsupervised-learning-berkeley.md

 **PixelCNN**: User a 2d-filter over pixels above, and a different 1d one over pixels to the left, condition on both and do softmax.

+**PixelCNN++**: Uses a whole 6 layers of resnet with diamond-like residual connections, and instead of doing softmax over 256 values has as an output a mixture of sigmoids (typically 5) where only pi\_i, mu\_i and s\_i are fit by the model, and then output is taken as mean of a gaussian, sampled and finally discretized to 1 of 256 values.
+Dropout used in first residual connection.

 **WaveNet**: We actually read the paper, but dillated causal convolutions + tanh\*sigmoid activation+ residual connections.
 It's interesting that it generalizes to images, but it *needs* the pixel coordinates as metadata to work.

 ## Flow models